Ruitjes/blind-date/README.md

 # SeeThrough

-SeeThrough is Q & A Platform with Tinder flavours, Users can ask questions in selected communities and can answer them through a personalized question feed.
+SeeThrough is Q & A Platform with Tinder flavours, Users can ask questions in selected communities and can answer them through a personalized question feed.<br/>
-SeeThrough's main stakeholders are part of a research group at [Fontys](https://fontys.nl/) that focusses on [visually impaired](https://en.wikipedia.org/wiki/Visual_impairment) people so Accessiblity has been part of the project from day-one.
+SeeThrough's main stakeholders are part of a research group at [Fontys](https://fontys.nl/) that focusses on [visually impaired](https://en.wikipedia.org/wiki/Visual_impairment) people so Accessiblity has been part of the project from day-one.<br/><br/>
 The stakeholders goals are defined as follows:

 - Can technology help visually impaired people with asking difficult and intimiate questions?
 - How do people respond and use this developed app?